SynthwaveAndy/ChiFi-Degens/README.md

 Let's face it, we're all a bunch of ChiFi Degen's at heart,

 Some of us are `Devoted` Degens, who worship at the house of Gene.<br/>
-Some are `Tactical` Degens, waiting for the perfect opportunity to win an event or scoop a rare.<br/>
-Maybe you're a `Stealth` Degens, and don't like showing off your Degen ways in public.<br/>
+Maybe you're a `Stealth` Degen, and don't like showing off your Degen ways in public.<br/>
-Perhaps a `Hung` Degen with your $BigD Necklace <br/>
+Perhaps a `Well Endowed` Degen with your $BigD Necklace <br/>
 Or just maybe, you're a `Brazen` Degen with your gold chains, yacht and golden grills!<br/>

-No matter what kind of Degen you are, there is a ChiFi Degen for you!
+No matter what kind of Degen you are, there's a ChiFi Degen for you!

 ### NFTokenomics:
  - Collection of **2000**.